-We’re in the midst of a major cultural shift to working from home.
-Tech companies like Twitter and Square are giving their employees the options to work from home permanently and many industries are being forced to adapt.
+We’re in the midst of a major cultural shift to working from home in 2025.
+Many leading companies – from tech giants like Twitter and Square to innovative start-ups – now offer permanent remote or hybrid work options, compelling industries across Australia to adapt swiftly.

 Working from home can be a great option to extend to your employees (if you haven’t already).
-It has even been proven that there is a correlation between flexible working arrangements, improved productivity and profit generation.
+Recent studies have demonstrated a strong correlation between flexible work arrangements, increased productivity and improved profit generation.
+For further guidance on transitioning to a remote model, check out our guide to starting a business from home.

-While there is a lot of cool productivity and collaboration software you can use to support your employees when they’re working from home, it’s also important to make sure you have the right legal setup.
+While there is a wealth of cutting-edge productivity and collaboration software available to support your team remotely, it’s equally important to ensure your legal setup is robust and current.

-In this article, we’ll run through the key legal issues you need to be aware of when your employees are working from home.
+In this article, we’ll run through the key legal issues you need to be aware of when your employees are working from home in today’s evolving landscape.

 Safety And Equipment